alihakemy/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 * Kotlin 1.9.0: warning on using legacy dependencies
 * Kotlin 1.9.20: error on using legacy dependencies
-* Kotlin >1.9.20: support for legacy dependencies is dropped.
-Symbols from such dependencies won't be read by the compiler, essentially making those dependencies silently ignored
+* Kotlin >1.9.20: support for legacy dependencies is dropped, depending on such libraries might cause build failures

 <anchor name="compilation-source-deprecation"></anchor>
 ## Deprecated API for adding Kotlin Source Sets to Kotlin Compilation directly